Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 Note that changing texture margin, separation and region size may cause tiles to be lost (as some of them would be located outside the atlas image's coordinates).
-To regenerate tiles automatically from the tilesheet, use the three vertical dots menu button at the top of the TileSet editor and choose **Create Tiles in Non-Transparent Texture Regions**:
+To regenerate tiles automatically from the tilesheet, use the three vertical dots menu button at the top of the LayeredTileSet editor and choose **Create Tiles in Non-Transparent Texture Regions**:

 .. figure:: img/using_tilesets_recreate_tiles_automatically.webp